Jump directly to the content

 Is a flower subscription worth it?

-There's no better feeling than getting a bunch of flowers - they look and smell amazing, can really boost your mood and brighten up your home.
+There's no better feeling than getting a bunch of flowers; they look and smell amazing, can boost your mood and brighten up your home.

-It's totally down to personal preference, but everyone deserves to treat themselves every now and again.
+It's down to personal preference, but everyone deserves to treat themselves now and again!

-A subscription is also a great investment especially if you do not live near a local flower market and want an expert set of blooms than your supermarket has to offer.
+A subscription is also a great investment especially if you do not live near a local flower market and want a better set of blooms than your supermarket has to offer.

 Plus, if you're looking for an extra special gift, a flower subscription makes a truly memorable one.